trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 We have one more very interesting and important directive: `try_files` (from the `ngx_http_core_module`).
 This directive tells NGINX to check for the existence of a named set of files or directories (checks files conditionally breaking on success).

-I think the best explanation comes from official documentation:
+I think the best explanation comes from the official documentation:

   > _`try_files` checks the existence of files in the specified order and uses the first found file for request processing; the processing is performed in the current context.
 The path to a file is constructed from the file parameter according to the root and alias directives.
 It is possible to check directory’s existence by specifying a slash at the end of a name, e.g. `$uri/`.
 If none of the files were found, an internal redirect to the uri specified in the last parameter is made._